ramyvictor/XrmDocumentationGenerator/README.md

 # XrmSimplSyntaxGeneratorCLI
+Welcome to the XrmSimplSyntaxGeneratorCLI repository!

-This repository only contains an example of the output of the CLI.
-Documents are generated from a solution the contains Account and Case tables.
+The primary purpose of this repository is to showcase the output of the CLI.
+Here, you can find an example of documents that have been generated from a solution containing Account and Case tables.

+XrmDocumentationGeneratorCLI is a dotnet tool that generates PowerApps documentation for your Microsoft Dataverse solutions.
+It simplifies the documentation process and helps you keep track of your solution's components.

 ## Install